 The Museum of Us is an anthropology museum dedicated to studying the role of humans in the world.
 It’s housed in four original buildings from the 1915 Panama-California Exposition.

 Today, highlights include Beerology, an exhibit covering over 10,000 years of beer history.
 San Diego is a craft beer mecca, after all.
-Kids head straight to the hands-on exhibits in Adventure Kids in Egypt while stopping to take a peek at the real mummies in residence, too.
+Kids head straight to the hands-on exhibits in Adventure Kids in Egypt while stopping to peek at the real mummies in residence.
 The Museum of Man is also one of the best places to learn about the Kumeyaay, the Native American people of San Diego and surrounding areas.

-Climb up a staircase (that was hidden to the public for decades) to the top of the California Tower for 360-degree panoramic views of San Diego.
+Climb up a staircase (hidden from the public for decades) to the top of the California Tower for 360-degree panoramic views of San Diego.
 A tour guide relays the history of the tower and other fun facts.
-Right now, you can climb the tower in a small private group.
+You can climb the tower in groups of six.

 7. The New Children’s Museum